-16. Rule 67-48, FAC, specifically incorporates the HC application, and the forms referenced therein.
+Rule 67-48, FAC, specifically incorporates the HC application, and the forms referenced therein.
 The instructions to Part IV Section A (incorporated by the aforementioned Rule) provide, in relevant part, that 5 points will be awarded for qualifying local government contributions.
+The instructions to Part III.A.
+Subsection 10.a. provide, in relevant part, that 1.25 proximity tie-breaker points will be awarded for a qualifying grocery store located less than one mile from a proposed development's tie-breaker measurement point.
 Petitioner has complied with the instructions for Part IV, Section A and provided evidence (in its "cure" documentation) and herein that 5 points should be awarded for its local government contribution.
+Petitioner has complied with the instructions for Part III.A.
+Subsection 10 and provided evidence that 1.25 additional proximity tie-breaker points should be awarded for proximity to a grocery store.
 By virtue of the foregoing, Petitioner has complied with and satisfied all threshold requirements of the application.